-After compiling annual sustainability reports for the past six years, this year we are sharing a condensed version, which focuses on key highlights and updated metrics.
-We will reach out to stakeholders to gauge whether this approach of a limited annual report in alternate years offers enough value and transparency.
+After compiling annual sustainability reports for the past six years, this year we are sharing a condensed version, which focuses only on key highlights and updated metrics for the preceding year.
+We will reach out to stakeholders to gauge whether this approach of a limited annual report in alternate years offered enough value and transparency.
 Stay tuned next year for another comprehensive report.